robertfritze/AGPUDM/README.md

 The following attributes can be set:

 * **mode** (string):
-  * "dynamic" multiple test are made with build in values.
+  * "dynamic" multiple test are made with built in values.
 The attributes 'clusterno', 'clustersize' and 'features' must be set correctly but will not be used.
   * "fixed" tests are made with the attributes specified in this file